BushidoUK/Open-source-tools-for-CTI/README.md

 ## Getting Started

-Please ensure that some of the tools require permission to use and are not all are for commercial use.
+Please ensure that some of the tools require permission to use and not all are for commercial use.

 ### Prerequisites